Siddhant-K-code/cleanup-gitpod-environments/README.md

 ## Features

-- 🧹 Cleans up stopped environments automatically
+- 🧹 Cleans up stale environments automatically
-- ⏰ Configurable age threshold for environment deletion (default: 10 days)
+- ⏰ Configurable inactivity threshold (default: 10 days since last start)
+- ✅ Smart cleanup - only deletes environments that are:
+  - In STOPPED phase
+  - Have no uncommitted changes
-- ✅ Only deletes environments with no uncommitted changes or unpushed commits
+  - Have no unpushed commits
+  - Haven't been started for X days
 - 📄 Optional summary report of deleted environments
-- 📝 Detailed logging for debugging
 - 🔄 Handles pagination for organizations with many environments

 ## Usage